meganz/sdk/README.md

 1. The low level SDK:
   - megacli (a powerful command line tool that allows to use all SDK features)
   - megasimplesync (a command line tool that allows to use the synchronization engine)
+  - [MegaCMD!](examples/megacmd) (a higher level command line application that uses the SDK to provide interactive and scriptable access to MEGA.

 2. The intermediate layer:
   - An example app for Visual Studio in `examples/win32`